Dr. Lawrence Peskin

 Courses: The American Colonies; American Society from the Revolution to the Civil War; American Constitutional History; Urban History of the US; Historiography; America and the World; History of the US I & II (Honors)

-- America and the World: Ideas, Culture, Warfare (Johns Hopkins UP, forthcoming).
+- America and the World: Culture, Commerce, Conflict, co-authored with Edmund F. Wehrle (Johns Hopkins UP, 2011).

 - Captives and Countrymen: Barbary Slavery and the American Public, 1785-1816 (Johns Hopkins UP, 2009).

 - Manufacturing Revolution: the Intellectual Origins of American Industry (Johns Hopkins UP, 2004).